-As shown above in Table 1, the Firm's average LCR for three months ended December 30, 2022, was 141% which represents an average LCR position well above the required minimum.
-In comparison to the average LCR of 144% for the quarter ended September 30, 2022, this represents a decrease of 3 percentage points.
-This change in LCR was primarily driven by a \$0.4 billion net increase in outflows from secured funding.
+As shown above in Table 1, the Firm's average LCR for three months ended December 31, 2024, was 175% which represents an average LCR position well above the required minimum.
+In comparison to the average LCR of 179% for the quarter ended September 30, 2024, the Firm's LCR decreased by 4 percentage points.
+This change in LCR was primarily driven by a \$0.4 billion increase in average net outflows (\$0.3 billion after the application of the 85% factor under the Tailoring Rule), that was partly offset by a \$0.2 billion increase in average HQLA.